Secret committee (psychoanalysis): Historical context

-The Committee membership comprised Ernest Jones who served as the chairman, Sándor Ferenczi, Otto Rank, Hans Sachs, and Karl Abraham.
+The Committee membership comprised Ernest Jones who served as the chairman, Sándor Ferenczi, Otto Rank, Hanns Sachs, and Karl Abraham.
 Max Eitingon joined the Committee in 1919.
 Anna Freud replaced Rank in 1924.

 The Committee first met on 25 May 1913 when Freud presented each member with a Greek intaglio mounted on a golden ring.
 They all undertook not to publish work which could be seen as departing from any of the fundamental tenets of psychoanalytical theory without prior discussion in the Committee.
 As well as regular meetings, the Committee established a practice of sending circular letters as a means of communication.

 Jones intended the immediate political objective of forming the Committee to be the isolation of Jung and ultimately to force his resignation as president of the International Psychoanalytic Association.
 Though this transpired in 1914, his ambition to succeed Jung, endorsed by the Committee, was frustrated by the outbreak of war.